microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/event_tentativelyaccept.md

+---
+title: "event: tentativelyAccept"
+description: "Tentatively accept the specified event in a user calendar."
+---

 # event: tentativelyAccept

 Tentatively accept the specified [event](../resources/event.md) in a user [calendar](../resources/calendar.md).

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|